stmoreau/data-structures-and-algorithms/stack-queue.md

 ### Stack

-In computer science, **a stack is an abstract data type that serves as a collection of elements, with two principal operations**:
+A stack is **an abstract data type that serves as a collection of elements, with two principal operations**:

 - **push**, which *adds an element to the collection*, and
 - **pop**, which *removes the most recently added element that was not yet removed*.